TonyCanning/OMXLoopPlaylist/README.md

 * Creates a desktop launcher if you want to run it from there instead of running at boot

+* Creates a backup of /home/pi/.config/lxsession/LXDE-pi/autostart which is restored if you remove using removeIxD.sh script

 * Inserts a line into /home/pi/.config/lxsession/LXDE-pi/autostart to start omxplayer looping

 ## To install, open terminal and: